AGIP PSCYHOANALYTIC PSYCHOTHERAPY TRAINING

 - Tutorials: there will be six tutorials a year during the taught course and three a year thereafter until qualification.

-- Community/psychiatric placement: Arbours trainees are required to be in a community placemetn of one day a week for a minimum of twelve months.
-AGIP trainees must undertake a psychiatric placement of half a day a week for a minimum of six months.
+- Psychiatric placement: trainees must undertake a psychiatric placement of half a day a week for a minimum of six months.

 You complete the course and qualify when the training committee is satisfied that you have successfully fulfilled these requirements: